• About

 Underground Walkways – The PATH

 Underground walkways?!
 Say what?
-Toronto has this huge maze of underground walkways called The PATH, which is perfect for inclimate weather (like those harsh-ass Canadian winters).
+Toronto has this huge maze of underground walkways called The PATH, which is perfect for inclement weather (like those harsh-ass Canadian winters).
 I’ve never seen anything like it!
 It is a pretty genius idea.

 We wandered down there a few times to avoid street traffic and stopping at crosswalks.
 It is really a crazy network of pedestrian walkways, tunnels and restaurants, and honestly kind of hard to figure out at times.
 They do have posted maps to guide you but if you are directionally-challenged, this might not be for you.